chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 # DELIVER (INDIVIDUALLY)

-At the end of the session, deliver an image file in .png format (File > Export as image) of the Karate Club network with nodes painted according to clusters.
-Please, do not deliver partially completed work, i.e.,
+At the end of the session, deliver a single image file in .png format (File > Export as image) of the Karate Club network with nodes painted according to clusters.
+Please, do not deliver partially completed work.